 Paddle tennis, also known as platform tennis, is a racquet sport typically played in cool or cold weather.
 While it bears a resemblance to traditional tennis, the rules and gameplay vary.
 To help you gain a deeper understanding of paddle tennis, we’ve compiled a list of rules that differentiate it from the traditional sport of tennis.

-Paddle Tennis Rules
+Paddle Tennis Rules – Differences from Traditional Tennis

-- The court is smaller (44 feet long and 20 feet wide with a playing area of 60 feet by 30 feet) than a typical tennis court surrounded by a tightly strung wired fence (12 feet high) which comes into play after the ball bounces off the court.
+- The paddle tennis court is smaller (44 feet long and 20 feet wide with a playing area of 60 feet by 30 feet) than a typical tennis court surrounded by a tightly strung wired fence (12 feet high) which comes into play after the ball bounces off the court.
 The net in the middle is about 37 inches high.
 There is a space of 8 feet between the baseline and the fence, and 5 feet between the sidelines and the fence.

 - Paddle tennis is always played outside mostly in the winter so the ball and the screens that surround the court are firmer and not too “bouncy.”
 Heaters are rarely used and are under the deck to melt snow – while playing.
 The surface has a sandpaper-like texture so it prevents players from slipping, especially if it is snowing.